IibrahimEren/Custom_Darknet_Training_Bot/README.md

 1. Replace `-ID-` in the `url` variable with the camera's IP address or the URL where the camera is streaming the images.

-  *I used IP Webcam app from the Google Play Store for this
+   -I used IP Webcam app from the Google Play Store for this

 2. Run the script: